COVID-19 Updates & Resources

 Absence makes the heart grow fonder.
 Not forgetful.
 In these uncertain times, we’re doing our best to safeguard what is most precious to us.
 We cannot wait to welcome you back!

-Ontario is re-opening in a phased, regional approach: the Algoma region has moved into Phase 3.
+Ontario is re-opening in a phased, regional approach: the Algoma region is in Stage 3.
 What does this mean?
 It means more businesses can re-open with guidance from public health units that service our vast, 28,000 square miles of geography.

 Learn more about how Ontario is reopening: www.ontario.ca/page/reopening-ontario

 It’s important to do our part: this page is dedicated to resources and information about what we’re doing in Algoma Country and Northern Ontario to welcome you back when the timing is right.
 Your well being is our number one priority.
-Businesses and communities are working diligently to implement enhanced health & safety protocols, and develop new and innovative ways to ensure you have fun safely.
+Businesses and communities are continually implementing and updating enhanced health & safety protocols, and developing new and innovative ways to ensure you have fun safely.

 Enhanced Health & Safety Protocols